 The DIMC written exam is composed of 180 single best answer (SBA) questions answered within a 180 minute duration.
 The SBA questions within the DIMC exam relate to elements of underpinning knowledge listed and described in the PHEM curriculum.
-The exam covers the whole of the PHEM curriculum phase 1a and 1b elements and aims to sample from each of the themes of the curriculum in the percentages described in table 2.2 (the proportions of questions in the table may vary to some degree).
+The exam covers the whole of the PHEM curriculum phase 1a and 1b elements (regardless of scope of individual practice) and aims to sample from each of the themes of the curriculum in the percentages described in table 2.2 (the proportions of questions in the table may vary to some degree).